 Who is my advisor?

 GHC provides many opportunities for advising.
 Most students do not have an assigned advisor, but you are welcome to visit a Professional Advisor at your instructional site; those people are shown here.
-If you know your major, you may contact the advising specialist for the division of your major and find an advisor in your area of study.
+If you know your pathway, you may contact the advising specialist for the division of your pathway and find an advisor in your area of study.
 Here is a list of the advising specialists.